SwatiRainaESG/sustainow/README.md

 # Sustainow
 **A Standalone HTML Carbon Reporting (ESG) Tool**

-Sustainow is an intuitive, lightweight, and zero-installation HTML-based prototype designed to simplify corporate carbon accounting and ESG reporting.
-Inspired by enterprise solutions like Microsoft Sustainability Manager, this tool bridges the gap between raw environmental data and executive-level sustainability insights.
+Sustainow is an intuitive, lightweight, and zero-installation HTML-based prototype designed to simplify corporate carbon accounting and ESG reporting.This tool bridges the gap between raw environmental data and executive-level sustainability insights.

 ---